With its famously unpredictable weather, it can be tough to decide the best time to visit Ireland.

 The warmest months from April to August offer endless hours to explore the coastline or lush, rolling green countryside.
 With a year-round temperate climate that rarely freezes in winter or blisters in summer, however, it’s possible to enjoy daytime outdoor activities in any month.

 The end of October marks the year’s passage of mostly day into mostly night, and keeping in tune with the passing of this season is deeply rooted in the Irish DNA.
 This is the time of year when things slow down as ferries to the islands scale back their service and smaller restaurants and hotels close for the season.
 Off-season isn’t the worst time to visit Ireland, though, as there are still plenty of things to see and do during wintertime.

 And don't forget, while waiting for a pint of Guinness to draw or a train to arrive, talking about weather is always a good conversation starter with locals in Ireland.
 Here, a week of light rain can appear in July while December can offer bright crisp days.

 Here’s our guide to help you decide the perfect time to visit Ireland.

 The September and October shoulder season means harvests and vibrant festivals

 Many of Ireland’s best festivals shift into gear at this time.
 Expect some tasty offerings like the Armagh Food and Cider Weekend or Galway’s International Oyster and Seafood Festival in September.
 County Cork has the monopoly on October events with the Kinsale Gourmet Festival and Guinness Jazz Festival.
-A sinister twist brings the month to a close with a spectacular parade at the Galway Aboo Halloween Festival, or visit Dublin, the hometown of Dracula’s creator, to catch the Bram Stoker Festival.
+A sinister twist brings the month to a close with a spectacular parade at the Galway Aboo Halloween Festival, and if you're in Dublin, the hometown of Dracula’s creator, catch the Bram Stoker Festival.

 The low season from November to February is the best time for a cheap stay in Ireland